I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

 Now, I realize that if any of you out there are in "Asperger's Syndrome" treatment and feel that you are benefiting from it, you may not like me referring to it as a concept or a theory.
 However, I have acquired a multitude of misgivings regarding the authenticity of it after having researched information that indicates that it may not even be real.

-I am well aware that "Asperger's Syndrome" was removed from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition ("DSM-5") back in 2013, and it was reclassified therein as a high-functioning subset of Autism Spectrum Disorder.
+I am well aware that "Asperger's Syndrome" was removed from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition ("DSM-5") back in 2013, and it was reclassified therein as a high-functioning subtype of Autism Spectrum Disorder.
 The irony of it is that many people who believe themselves to know everything about it still misuse the term "Asperger's Syndrome" to this very day in spite of its absence from the medical books since 2013.

 There are self-proclaimed experts who believe that "Asperger's Syndrome" is not autism.
 I have even come across YouTube videos from parents of children with advanced levels of autism who insist that "Asperger's Syndrome" is a made-up thing.
-In any event, I'm going to refer to it as "Asperger's Syndrome" herein to prevent any confusion about this article here of mine and for the purposes of communicating my points and information across to my readers, even though most mental-health professionals currently refer to it as a subset of Autism Spectrum Disorder.
+In any event, I'm going to refer to it as "Asperger's Syndrome" herein to prevent any confusion about this article here of mine and for the purposes of communicating my points and information across to my readers, even though most mental-health professionals currently refer to it as a high-functioning subtype of Autism Spectrum Disorder.

 I cannot understand why there are people out there on discussion threads on the Internet who act all excited about being on the autism spectrum after receiving a diagnosis of "Asperger's Syndrome."
 I've even read stories about people faking autism in this regard to gain access to government programs, which is a felony.
 After reading the above-aforementioned article titled "Jesse Kaplan: Boy with Asperger's Syndrome commits suicide after being forcibly sterilized" by Brian Ball and Rita Kaplan, I would think that most people would want to distance themselves from this controversial and questionable concept and theory as much as possible.